truglodite/Dehydrator/Readme.md

                                       |                            |
                                        ---------[RC snubber]-------
 ```
 Wired this way, the fan relay must be activated for the heater to work.
-This is done for obvious safety reasons; if you tried wiring the heater+relay and fan+relay circuits in parallel, it would be possible to command heater on with fan off!
+This is safer than wiring the fan relay in parallel to the heater relay.

-Most appliances with mains powered heating elements have a thermal fuse installed near the heating element.
+Most appliances with mains powered appliances with heaters have a thermal fuse installed near the heating element.
 It is typically located and wired in a way that minimizes live wire length inside the device after it opens (short wire run indicated by the single "-").
 For obvious safety reasons, do not bypass the fuse, and avoid increasing the length of 'hot wire' leading to it.
 Also, do not use solder on the thermal fuse, or anywhere near the heated areas of the appliance.

 * RC snubber

 For the Presto brand dehydrator used by the author of this code, and likely other brands as well, motor off switching transients result in occasional 'phantom button press' when the fan shut off.
 The behavior was verified with an o-scope, and an appropriate solution was tested; a 0.1uF+100ohm RC snubber in parallel to the motor wires.
-For safety, it is preferable to use a purpose built snubber device, like Kemet# PMR209MC6100M100 or similar.
+It is preferable to use a purpose built snubber device like Kemet# P409CE104M275H101 https://www.mouser.com/datasheet/2/212/KEM_F3089_P409_X2_275-1103726.pdf or similar for safety.
 Install it as close to the motor as reasonably possible.
-Accessing the motor on the author's Presto brand dehydrator was impossible without first removing the impeller, and likely destroying it in the process.
-Instead, connecting the snubber in the relay/junction box (terminating between the fan relay and thermal fuse instead) was good enough to fix the problem.
+Accessing the motor on the author's Presto brand dehydrator was impossible without first removing the impeller and destroying it in the process.
+Instead, connecting the snubber in the relay/junction box was good enough to fix the problem.

 ## Installation

 The files and directory structure intended for use with PlatformIO.
-The code is also compatible with Arduino IDE, with a minor change to folder names.
+The code is also compatible with Arduino IDE and others.